-Once the operating system is installed be sure to give it a static IP (preferably the same as before), the same computer name and, join it to the domain.
+Once the operating system is installed be sure to give it a static IP (I recommend using the same one), the same computer name and, join it to the domain.
 If the domain join fails you may need more time for replication.
-In our case we have set a static IP, named the new server back to EX16 and rejoined our domain SKARO.LOCAL.
+In our case, we have set a static IP, named the new server back to EX16 and rejoined our domain SKARO.LOCAL.

 Then issue the following command.